robmurrer/sessionlink/README.md

 See the 1.0 branch for what is running on server.

+## Hierarchy Refactor
-Current in working on a hierarchical refactor from hell and it isn't working just yet...
+Currently working on a hierarchical refactor from hell and it isn't working just yet...
+Stand by

+## Development
+* npm/yarn install in both root and tsclient directories
+* set/export NODE_ENV=development
+* npm/yarn start